- Alumni & Donors

 The programme draws on support from Sciences Po's two sociology research centres, which host PhD students:

-PhD students interested in political sociology or public policies can also join the Centre for European Studies (CEE), a Sciences Po research centre that uses a multidisciplinary approach to explore political issues such as European integration and the relationships between policy and politics.
+PhD students interested in political sociology or public policies can also join the Centre for European Studies and Comparative Politics (CEE), a Sciences Po research centre that uses a multidisciplinary approach to explore political issues such as European integration and the relationships between policy and politics.
 The centre is headed by Renaud Dehousse, Professor at Sciences Po.

 The PhD in sociology is open to students from Sciences Po Masters in Sociology as other students with a master's level degree (for more details, see admission conditions).